Levels of Governance

 All proposals that require IBHE action, or are shared with the IBHE for information, are submitted to the IBHE by the University of Illinois System’s Office of the Vice President for Academic Affairs through the BOT.
 Academic Programs forwards proposals to the U of I System once BOT approval has been confirmed.

 - View the Academic Affairs section of the IBHE website for more information review about the approval process.

-- Search the IBHE’s institutional profiles for information on academic degree programs at Illinois institutions of higher education.
+- Search the IBHE’s program inventory for information on academic degree programs at Illinois institutions of higher education.